Watson-Creative/watson-chatbot/README.md

     - Ensure no CSS conflicts with existing stylesheets
     - Check browser developer tools for 404 errors

+11. **Asterisks not showing on required fields**
+    - Asterisks are added via JavaScript, not CSS
+    - CSS `::placeholder::after` doesn't work (cannot chain pseudo-elements)
+    - Check console for "Watson Chat: Added asterisks to required fields" message
+    - Ensure the field has the `required` attribute
+    - Asterisks are added when form initializes, not dynamically when attribute changes

 ### Debug Mode

 The code includes extensive console logging with "Watson Chat:" prefix: